ruoat/oda-phr-client/README.md

 This is a ODA PHR Reference Client implementation.
 Currently it contains two classes: PatientService.java and PhrClientExample.java.
-The PatientService forms a connections to ODA-PHR server and provides methods for creating a new patient resource with given first and last name, and for querying a patient resource with a id.
+The PatientService forms a connection to ODA-PHR server and provides methods for creating a new patient resource with given first and last name, and for querying a patient resource with an id.

 ## Building